emersonbroga/laravel-bootstrap/README.md

 1. Go to the project folder and run `composer update` to install the dependencies
 2. Set the database configs at `app/config/database.php`
 3. Set the email configs at `app/config/mail.php`
-4. Run the migrantions and seed `php artisan migrate:refresh --seed`
+4. Run the migrantions `php artisan migrate` and seed `php artisan db:seed`
 5. Go to the project url and you will see the login button
   * You can use the email `admin@admin.com` and the password `testtest`